kolehiyolo/persn-adulting_101_v2/COMMIT.md

-Create master generateTransactionsData.py
+Generate button ready
-1. generateTransactionsData.py now can be run just once to generate all data for all sets
+1. created DataControls.component.tsx, housing the Generate button for now 1.1. eventually this should house controls for choosing which set to show
-2. some refactoring is definitely needed as I just straight copy-pasted from GPT, but we can maybe do that later
+2. next is to make this actually work, triggering the python script via a javascript event, which I don't know how to do